← thelaunch.space

 Tactic Comparison: Same Time Investment, Different Results

 The cold email numbers come from current data.
-The average B2B cold email response rate in 2025 is 5%, down from 8.5% in 2019.
+The average B2B cold email response rate in 2026 is 3-5%, down from 8.5% in 2019.
 That's responses, not conversions.
 If 5% respond and 10% of responses convert, you're looking at 0.5% from cold emails.
+Even among those who respond, only about 1% book meetings.
 Community participation, done right, converts at 15-30%.

 Rescue Playbook: You Already Spent Money on Ads